hmchou56/centra8/about.md

 # Collaborators

-While administrated and operated from the University of Florida's Advanced Computing and Informations Systems Laboratory, key institutional partners in East Asia include the National Center for High-Performance Computing of the National Applied Research Laboratories of Taiwan and the National Institute of Information and Communication Technologies of Japan.
-This project is to contribute towards a framework to coordinate CI-based and CI-enabled research with East Asian partners in order to achieve scientific progress and engage junior researchers in international activities.
+CENTRA engages international entities in collaborative research activities in several ways.
+Institutional members provide access to facilities and testbeds to host researchers and enable experimental work.
+Individual researchers who belong to member institutions, or are invited by these institutions, can participate in CENTRA projects.
+Current institutional members are the Advanced Computing and Information Systems (ACIS) laboratory of the University of Florida, the Center of Excellence for Cyber-Enablement of Applications (CECEA) in Taiwan and the National Institute of Information and Communications Technologies (NICT) in Japan.
+Researchers who have accepted invitations of interest in participation in CENTRA activities are from a growing number of countries which include the following: Indonesia, Japan, Philippines, Malaysia, Thailand, Singapore and USA.

 # Funding